strangerstudios/pmpro-sitewide-sales/readme.txt

 Documentation for additional settings can be found here: https://www.paidmembershipspro.com/add-ons/sitewide-sales/

 == Changelog ==

+= 1.2.1 =
+* BUG FIX/ENHANCEMENT: Instead of using the_content filters for banner content, we added our own pmpro_sws_banner_content filter and are running wpautop and do_shortcode on it by default.

 = 1.2 =
 * BUG FIX: Fixed sanitizing and escaping of user input in several places.